Optable/optable-ios-sdk/README.md

 pod install
 ```

-Then open up the generated `demo-ios-swift.xcworkspace` in [Xcode](https://developer.apple.com/xcode/), and build and run from there.
+Then open the generated `demo-ios-swift.xcworkspace` in [Xcode](https://developer.apple.com/xcode/), and build and run from there.